TomWaka/TomWaka.github.io/_pages/about.md

 Education
 ------
-- Ph.D. in Statistics (Expected), The University of Tokyo, 2024
+- Ph.D. in Economics (Expected), The University of Tokyo, 2025
-- M.S. in Statistics, The University of Tokyo, 2021
+- M.S. in Economics, The University of Tokyo, 2022
-- B.S. in Mathematics, The University of Tokyo, 2019
+- B.S. in Engineering, Osaka Prefecture University, 2020

 Recent Publications
 ------